Xcitement Wrestling Federation: TV tapings

 During the tapings, a joint angle was worked with the Puerto Rico-based World Wrestling Council (WWC) which began by having Ray González appear backstage speaking to Hogan, Bagwell and other talents in an effort to have them join his La Familia del Milenio stable.
 This was worked along WAPA-TV, which produced a prime time special titled XWF vs. WWC: Invasión, but the angle was heavily modified since it featured the reduced roster and González left for the IWA-PR.
 More cards were co-promoted, with WWC ultimately winning a series where the only consequential outcome was a title change of the XWF World Tag Team Championship.

 House shows

 Following the initial tapings held in fall 2001, the XWF held their first three shows in Hammond, Indiana; Milwaukee, Wisconsin; and Green Bay, Wisconsin.
 In Spring 2002 the promotion ran more shows, and a series of house shows in Texas.
 In addition to the wrestlers that stayed on, the XWF brought in Rey Mysterio, who teamed with his longtime friend Konnan against the Nasty Boys, and hardcore legend Terry Funk, who wrestled Greg Valentine.
 The XWF scheduled a second series of house shows in Michigan, but ultimately had to cancel them due to low ticket sales.
 After not being able to secure a television deal, the promotion later folded.

+With the XWF folding, TNA and Ring of Honor Wrestling which were both formed in 2002 ultimately became the new alternatives to the WWF.